-- NB – critical point: It takes 3 co-ordinates to provide 1 Point Of Impact.
+NB – critical point: It takes 3 sensors to provide 1 Point Of Impact.

-- Ever present illegitimeat sounds (gossip) in the electronic environment surround e-targets.
+- Ever-present illegitimate sounds (gossip) in the electronic environment surround e-targets.
 This “gossip” results in ERRORS! click for a technical report.

 - 1) LOST SHOT – nothing recorded.
 HEXTA >Eliminated

 - 2) GROSS ERROR – inaccurate shot placement.
 HEXTA >Eliminated

 - 3) GHOST SHOTS – sonic snaps from adjacent lanes.
 HEXTA > Eliminated

 - Each sensor records the time that it “heard” a sound.
 The time lag between when one sensor “hears” the sound, and when another sensor “hears” the same sound – creates a data-point.
 2 Sensors = 1 data point, but NOT a co-ordinate.

 - A MINIMUM of 3 sensors is required to calculate a co-ordinate!